The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 Pro Tip

-Many people find the front squat to be awkward on the wrists, which in some cases leads to pain.
-If you find that your wrist hurt while front squatting, you can experiment with one of the following front squat alternatives.
+Many people find the front squat to be awkward on the wrists, sometimes leading to pain.
+If you find that your wrist hurts while front squatting, you can experiment with one of the following front squat alternatives.

 6. Safety Bar Squats

-The safety bar squat uses a special barbell that has handles that extend out in front of your body to hold onto.
+The safety bar squat uses a special barbell with handles extending out in front of your body to hold onto.

-Holding onto the handles takes out the shoulder and wrist mobility required for movements like the front squat.
+Holding onto the handles removes the shoulder and wrist mobility required for movements like the front squat.

 You can read more about the safety bar squat in my complete guide.
-The one downside is that many gyms may not have a safety squat bar available.
+The downside is that many gyms may not have a safety squat bar.
 You can take a look at the safety bar specs and price on Rogue Fitness.

 How To Do It